How to use PMT function in Excel [step by step guide]

 • rate (required) – the constant interest rate for the loan or investment; if you have a loan with 12% annual interest rate and yearly payments, then you would use 12% or 0.12; for monthly payment periods you would use 1% (12%/12);

-• nper (required) – the total number of payments for the loan; for a 30 years loan that monthly loan payments, you would insert 360 (that’s 30*12);
+• nper (required) – the total number of payments for the loan; for a 30 years loan monthly loan payments, you would insert 360 (that’s 30*12);

 • pv (required) – the present value of all future payments; in the case of a loan, it’s simply the amount borrowed.